 Whilst we believe that automating SOME parts of your sales process can offer huge time savings and increased sales conversions, we don’t promote using automation for every step in the sales process.

 Nothing beats personal interaction with responsive prospects, and this is where we recommend you start to take your LinkedIn activity into your own hands.
-So, once you’ve got a response to a message then we recommend you pick up the phone or send them a message directly so that you can start to build a relationship.
+So, once you’ve got a response to a message in your drip campaign then we recommend you pick up the phone or send them a message directly so that you can start to build a relationship.

 It often helps to see the return on investment before you decide whether to automate your LinkedIn activity.
-Our range of case studies demonstrate how companies are achieving outstanding results with Dux-Soup.
+Our Dux-Soup results demonstrate how companies are achieving outstanding results with Dux-Soup.